At a Glance

 ✨Demonstrate Proactive Problem-Solving Skills

 As a Site Manager, you'll need to show initiative.
 Think of specific instances where you've identified a problem and taken steps to resolve it without being prompted.
-This will highlight your proactive approach.
+Share these examples during your interview to highlight your proactive approach.

 ✨Highlight Your Attention to Detail

-The role requires maintaining high standards of order on the premises.
-Be ready to discuss how you ensure cleanliness and safety in your work environment, and share any relevant experiences that showcase your attention to detail.
+The role requires maintaining high standards for the premises.
+Be ready to discuss how you ensure cleanliness and safety in your previous positions.
+Mention any systems or checklists you use to keep track of maintenance tasks.

 ✨Prepare Questions About the Role